Burger King advertising: 1960s–1970s

 Pillsbury acquired the Burger King business in 1967, and a year later, BBDO was signed on as the company's advertising agency.
 The relationship continued until July 1976.
 Since 1974, Burger King ran a series of much-lampooned but successful television commercials in which employees sing: "Hold the pickles, hold the lettuce.
 Special orders don't upset us.
 All we ask is that you let us serve it your way!"
 This advertising strategy aimed to contrast Burger King's flexibility with McDonald's famous rigidity.
 This theme has been reiterated in subsequent advertising campaigns.
 BBDO were believed to have been dropped because of their inability to originate a successful new campaign following their "Have It Your Way" campaign.

 Burger King's first successful cross-promotional campaign was in 1977.
 It offered several collectible items, such as posters, glasses and sticker sets that featured scenes and characters from Star Wars.
-The promotional glasses have become collectors' items.
+The promotional glasses have become collector's items.
 The Star Wars tie-in continued with the remainder of the first Star Wars trilogy and the DVD release of both trilogies.
 During the 1984 television premiere of Star Wars, Burger King commercials were featured prominently.